lsds/KungFu/osdi20/README.md

 monitored training metrics: (i) gradient noise scale and (ii) gradient variance.
 To run this experiment, you would need to start a VM that has 4 K80 GPUs.
 In the paper, we present the result on a dedicated DGX-1 with 8 V100 GPUs.
-We no longer has the access to this machine.
+We no longer have access to this machine.

 You need to SSH to this VM.
 We first measure the training throughput of each GPU without monitoring: